 4) Harm avoidance.

-Under subpart (2) of the Gostin test, the Court uses the language “real or substantial relation” to determine if there is a reasonable relationship between the means and the ends.
+Per Gostin's restatement (of subpart (2) of the test), the Court uses the language “real or substantial relation” to determine if there is a reasonable relationship between means and ends.
 It is under the rubric of this means/ends test that the Court looks to common belief and knowledge, which Justice Harlan states is fundamental and goes to the heart of the Jacobson decision.

 In Jacobson one of the key factors informing the Court's decision was the concept of common belief.
 According to the Court, it was commonly believed the smallpox vaccine was safe and effective.
 Because the common belief was based on a century of use, the Court determined that belief to be reasonable.
 Though the judges recognized opinions could differ, the Court held legislative reliance on a reasonable common belief should not be overturned, absent a constitutional conflict.

 While we do not decide, and cannot decide, that vaccination is a preventive of smallpox, we take judicial notice of the fact that this is the common belief of the people of the state, and, with this fact as a foundation, we hold that the statute in question is a health law, enacted in a reasonable and proper exercise of the police power.'
 (Jacobson v Mass.).

 The case of a century old smallpox vaccine can be clearly distinguished from a novel Covid 19 "vaccine", developed in less than a year.
 There has never been a Covid 19 "vaccine", nor has there ever been a "vaccine" for any coronavirus.
 If a Covid "vaccine" is deployed in 2021, it means no long term safety trials will have been performed.

 While there are exceptions, nearly every medical expert's common belief on the subject is that bringing a Covid vaccine into use too quickly could have grave consequences.
 If a Covid 19 "vaccine" is developed in less than 4 years, it would be a new world record.